Lipsita-C/ICR-competetion-notebook/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install the required dependencies by referring to the [requirements.txt](requirements.txt) file.
-3. Execute the Jupyter Notebook to delve into the code and detailed explanations.
+2. Execute the Jupyter Notebook to delve into the code and detailed explanations.